scsm-ua/kirtan-guide-en/songs/jaya-radhe-jaya-krishna-jaya-vrindavan.md

     śrī-nanda-yaśodā jaya, jaya gopa-gaṇ śrīdāmādi jaya, jaya dhenu-vatsa-gaṇ

 All glories to Krishna’s divine father and mother, Nanda and Yaśodā.
-All glories to the cowherd boys, head- ed by Śrīdāmā, the older brother of Śrīmatī Rādhārāṇī and Anaṅga Mañjarī.
+All glories to the cowherd boys, headed by Śrīdāmā, the older brother of Śrīmatī Rādhārāṇī and Anaṅga Mañjarī.
 All glories to the cows and calves of Vraja.

 #### 5

     jaya vṛṣabhānu, jaya kīrtidā sundarī jaya paurṇamāsī, jaya ābhīra-nāgarī

-All glories to Rādhā’s divine father and moth- er, Vṛṣabhānu and the beautiful Kīrtidā.
+All glories to Rādhā’s divine father and mother, Vṛṣabhānu and the beautiful Kīrtidā.
 All glories to Paurṇamāsī, the mother of Sāndīpani Muni, grandmother of Madhumaṅgal and Nāndīmukhī, and beloved disciple of Devarṣi Nārada.
 All glories to the young cowherd maidens of Vraja.